-They are in need to hear about the way of salvation.
+They need to hear about the way of salvation.
 Most of the Yadav die never hearing the Name of Jesus once in a lifetime!

-* For the salvation of the Yadav people.
+* Pray for the salvation of the Yadav people.

 * Pray for short and long term workers / teams to come and pioneer new ministries among the Yadav.